kieker-monitoring/PCARP/README.md

 ./scripts/collector.sh
 ```

-Now run the entrypoint.
+From the original entrypoint, run the entrypoint.

 ```
 python3 python/UXsim-test.py
 ```

-Kieker logs have been create in `/tmp`.
+The collector can be stopped.
+Kieker logs have been created in `/tmp`.
 Transfer them to the bin directory.
 ```
 ll /tmp/kieker*
 cp -r /tmp/kieker* ./bin/